Times Square Mural

 Times Square Mural is a mural by Roy Lichtenstein, fabricated in 1994 and installed in 2002 in Manhattan, New York City, United States.
-Located in the Times Square–42nd Street/Port Authority Bus Terminal station of the New York City Subway, it is made from porcelain enamel on steel and measures 6 ft by 53 ft.
+Located in the Times Square–42nd Street station of the New York City Subway, it is made from porcelain enamel on steel and measures 6 ft by 53 ft.
 The work was commissioned by the Metropolitan Transportation Authority's Arts for Transit program.